Grassmannian packings: Trust-region stochastic tuning for matrix incoherence: Introduction

 For simplicity, we address here only the case that $k=1$, corresponding to the problem of packing lines.
 In this case, lines may be identified with points in the projective space $\FP^{d-1}$, and so we will call such packings {\it optimal projective codes}.
 Any line through the origin in $\F^d$,

-can be identified with a unit vector (one interesting fact is that line packings in $\mathbb{C}\mathbb{P}^1$ under this identification are equivalent to finding optimally spread points on $\mathbb{S}^2$, we use this later).
+can be identified with a unit vector in $\F^{d}$ (one interesting fact is that line packings in $\mathbb{C}\mathbb{P}^1$ under this identification are in one-to-one correspondence with optimally spread collections of points on $\mathbb{S}^2$, we use this later).
 Through this correspondence, the chordal distance between points $ x,y \in \FP^{d-1} $ (lines in $\F^d$), has a simple formula